Tsunade: Plot

 During a respite between the conflicts, Jiraiya and Tsunade were resting in a monastery.
-In the monastery, there was also a princess named Tagoto that had fled from Orochimaru as he wanted her to be his bride.
-She hated Orochimaru and did not want to marry him, however, when Orochimaru upon hearing that Tagoto and Jiraiya were in the same monastery, immediately made his way to the monastery.
+In the monastery, there was also a princess named Tagoto who had fled from Orochimaru as he wanted her to be his bride.
+She hated Orochimaru and did not want to marry him.
+However, when Orochimaru heard that Tagoto and Jiraiya were in the same monastery, he immediately made his way there.
 He then kidnapped the princess Tagoto and poured poisonous venom onto the sleeping Jiraiya and Tsunade.
-After they are poisoned one of Jiraiya's pages, Rikimatsu, volunteers to go to India to retrieve the only antidote to cure Jiraiya and Tsunade.
-Rikimatsu then uses the magic he learned from the Tengus of the mountains he flies to India and back in one day and one night to deliver the antidote.
-After Jiraiya and his wife recovered the war broke out again, and in a great battle Orochimaru was killed and Tagoto was rescued.
-Jiraiya was rewarded by being made a daimyo of Idzu.
+After they are poisoned by one of Jiraiya's pages, Rikimatsu volunteers to go to India to retrieve the only antidote to cure Jiraiya and Tsunade.
+Rikimatsu then uses the magic he learned from the tengus of the mountains, and he flies to India and back in one day and one night to deliver the antidote.
+After Jiraiya and his wife recovered, the war broke out again.
+In a great battle, Orochimaru was killed, and Tagoto was rescued.
+Jiraiya was rewarded by being made a daimyo of Izu Province.

-At this point, Jiraiya had grown tired of war and the hardships that an active life brought, and he and Tsunade settled down to a peaceful life in Idzu.
-They spent the remainder of their days in peace and tranquility among their children and grandchildren.
+At this point, Jiraiya had grown tired of war and the hardships that an active life brought, and he and Tsunade settled down to a peaceful life in Izu.
+They spent the remainder of their days in peace and tranquillity among their children and grandchildren.